 If there is a specific way your firm wants the work done, we follow that approach.
 Reporting, data formatting, calculations, formulas... we'll do it how you want it.

-Some firms charge on basis points, or a percentage of assets under management, meaning their fees are derived from the performance of your investments.
+Some firms charge on basis points, or a percentage of assets under management.

-Others charge a flat monthly fee, which in many cases is determined by the volume and complexity of the work.
-With more customized workflows, this structure is common and works best.
+Others charged fixed fees over the duration of a contract.
+Factoring into the fixed fees is the volume and complexity of the work.
+With more customized workflows, this structure is common and typically works best.
 Pricing for these models won't be known after one call, so it may require follow up for the provider to get all the details.
 After that, they'll share a proposal.

-Additionally, some may charge hourly rates with a minimum number of required hours for a given time period.
+Additionally, some may charge hourly rates for projects with a minimum number of required hours for a given time period.

 There are many different approaches outsourcing providers take when it comes to pricing, and you can decide what works for you.

-Portfolio accounting experience, a solid grasp of financial concepts and capital markets, and proficiency in technology should be the qualities to look for.
+Portfolio accounting experience, a solid grasp of financial concepts and capital markets, and technology-driven/data-driven processes are the qualities to look for.

 Additionally, the investment operations service provider should have a system in place to recruit, vet, hire, and train their talent.
 Team leaders should also be competent and experienced in operations, providing guidance to their staff.